You can’t make any worthwhile decisions about asset allocation without knowing why you are investing in the first place.

 - Use that data and knowledge of asset class characteristics to tailor an asset allocation that takes into account your own need and ability to handle risk.

-The process of defining an investment goal and adjusting it to suit your financial reality really slots into place when you work through a practical example.
+The process of defining an investment goal and adjusting it to suit your financial reality best slots into place when you work through a practical example.

-So we’ve shown you how you can do that for retirement – the most difficult investing challenge that most people will face.
+To that end, we’ve previously shown you how to do that for retirement – the most difficult investing challenge most people will face.
+Go have a look!

 Take it steady,